 When you have arrhythmia, your heartbeat either goes very fast, over 100 beats a minute (tachycardia) or very slow, less than 60 beats a minute (bradycardia).

-Complications of heart palpitations
+Complications of cardiac arrhythmias

 These arrhythmic heart palpitations can have serious implications: